-In accordance with Ind AS 108 Operating segments, the Board of directors being the Chief operating decision maker of the Company has determined its only one business segment of manufacturing of Automotive components of four wheelers.
-Since the Company's business is from manufacturing of automotive components and there are no other identifiable reportable segments.
-Thus, the segment revenue, segment results, total carrying amount of segment assets, total carrying amount of segment liabilities, total cost incurred to acquire segment assets, total amount of charge for depreciation during the year is as reflected in the financial statement.
+The business activity of the Company predominantly fall within a single reportable business segment viz. manufacturing and sale of auto components.
+There are no separate reportable business segments.
+The analysis of geographical segment is based on the geographical location of the customers.
+The following table shows the distribution of the Company's sales by geographical market, regardless of where the goods were produced.
+Thus, the segment revenue, segment results, total carrying amount of segment assets, total carrying amount of segment liabilities, total cost incurred to acquire segment assets, total amount of charge for depreciation during the year is as reflected in the financial statements.

-Revenue from two customers amounts to ₹8,007.07 Lacs (previous year ₹8,088.88 Lacs).
-No other single customer represents 10% or more to the Company revenue for financial year ended March 31, 2023 and March 31, 2022.
+Revenue from three customers amounts to ₹ 8,641.23 Lacs (previous year ₹ 8,007.07 Lacs from two customers).
+No other single customer represents 10% or more to the Company revenue for financial year ended 31 March 2024 and 31 March 2023.